kamadland/ministry-guide/pages/03.Introduction/03.installation/docs.md

 As of March 17, 2020, the media price of a house in Richmone is $975,000, and the average price is $1,369,471.

 ##### Race and ethnicity
 According to the Cityof Richmond and Stats Canada, "Richmond boasts a great diversity of backgrounds: over 150 different ethnic origins with at least 25 residents were reported."
+The founding cultures of Richmond were First Nations, British European, Japanese, & Chinese.

 | Ethnic Origin | 2016 Census |
 | ---------- | ------- |